-Most search engines will only display around 70 characters of the title tag.
+Most search engines (Google included) will only display around 60 characters of the title tag.
 Any text beyond this will be truncated.

-For the sake of branding, you may consider adding your company name at the end of the title.
-This is not absolutely necessary, as Google's algorithm is smart enough to recognise that a particular page is linked to your business; but if you have room left in your title tag, it's a fairly common practice.
+For the sake of branding, you might want to add your company name at the end of the title.
+This is not absolutely necessary, as Google's algorithm is smart enough to recognise that a particular page is linked to your business, but if you have room left in your title tag it's a fairly common practice.

 Above all, the title tag should always accurately describe the page’s content.

 Meta tags allow webmasters and designers to provide information to search engines about their websites, and before the days of intelligent algorithms, search engines relied almost entirely on them to build their listings.